godamartonaron/GODA_pyPPG/docs/_build/html/_sources/tutorials/pyPPG_example.rst.txt

    python

-Run the example code and check the results:
+Run the example code, load the example files (*.mat*, *.csv*, *.txt*, or *.edf* formats) and check the results:

 .. code-block:: python

    from pyPPG.example import ppg_example
    ppg_example(savedata=True, savefig=True)

+The resulting figures and outcomes are stored within the *temp_dir* folder, which is automatically generated within the project directory.

 **Step 6**: Exit the Python Interpreter and Deactivate the Virtual Environment